JimMarshall35/Zelda-RPG-Engine/README.md

 - automatically split arbitrary lengths of string into a series of message boxes

 To Do:
-- make an in-engine level editor (using imgui?)
+- make an in-engine level editor using imgui
 - add sound                                              - IN PROGRESS
 - add particle effects system
 - add screen shake effect